tdulcet/Distributed-Computing-Scripts/README.md

 ### PrimeNet

-Automatically gets assignments, reports assignment results and optionally progress to PrimeNet for both the CUDALucas and Mlucas GIMPS programs.
+Automatically gets assignments, reports assignment results and optionally progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
 Supports both Python 2 and 3 and Windows, macOS and Linux.
 Requires the [Requests library](https://requests.readthedocs.io/en/master/), which is included with many Python 3 installations.
 The script will automatically install Requests on first run if it is not already installed.
-Our [CUDALucas](#cudalucas) and [Mlucas](#mlucas) Linux scripts automatically download, setup and run this.
+Our [GpuOwl](#gpuowl), [CUDALucas](#cudalucas) and [Mlucas](#mlucas) Linux scripts automatically download, setup and run this.
 Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by Loïc Le Loarer and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).

 #### Usage